Frequently Asked Questions….

 For all classes, your instructor can advise you prior to your lesson if you’re unsure.

 We ask that you remove any items from your hand, wrists and neck before the start of your class.
 This does include wedding rings.
 Metal against metal impairs your grip.
-Poles are specialised, expensive equipment and jewellery can damage them.
+Poles and hoops are specialised, expensive equipment and jewellery can damage them.
 Your jewellery will also become damaged and/or bent.
-If you are unable to remove rings please ensure they are taped up.
-Be aware that this could impair your grip further if you choose this option.
+If you are unable to remove rings please ensure they are taped up; be aware that this could impair your grip further if you choose this option.

 How do I pay / book my classes?

-We have an online booking and payment system online via the BOOK A CLASS tab.
+We have an online booking and payment system via the BOOK A CLASS tab.
+All classes are paid for at the time of booking and you can find more information about bookings, payments and cancellations in our T&C’s.

 What if I need to miss a class or can’t make it once I’ve booked?

-The studio has a strict policy on cancellations.
-Whilst unforeseen circumstances do occur, its good to remember that class payments are what help keep your studio up to date, paid for, as well as pay for your instructor and their living.
+The studio does have a strict policy on cancellations.
+Whilst unforeseen circumstances do occur, its good to remember that class payments are what help maintain your studio rent an d bills, as well as pay for your instructor and their living.

 How much are classes?